 And now it was time for some footwork drills.

-He started with going over the parallel stance for SUP.
+He started by going over the parallel stance for SUP.
 This stance is great for controlling roll, but things get trickier when you introduce pitch.
 For SUP, the pitch becomes a factor in bigger wave conditions, e.g. surfing or downwinding.

 So from there, we went into using a staggered stance which is ideal for downwinding.
 With one foot slightly in front of the other, you are then able to control the pitch of the board better.
 As you start to descend a wave you can then weight your back foot to lift the nose of the board and prevent it from pearling (or nosediving).